 - 1. Calculate $\alpha$ value from T0, T1, T2 and S parameters. - 2.
 Discuss comparing theoretical and experimental values of $\alpha$ for copper alloy. - 3.
 Calculate the T2 temperature by using theoretical α.
 Discuss comparing calculated T2 and experimental T2. - 4.
 Draw the distance-temperature and time-temperature graphs. - 5.
-Explain the any negative condition which prevents operation of the experimental setup/data collection/or reach the aim of the experiment with reasons.

-6. at you must on the measureme wanted to ti ry to determine the repeatability and
+Explain the any negative condition which prevents operation of the experimental setup/data collection/or reach the aim of the experiment with reasons. - 6.
+Discuss, what you must do, if you wanted to try to determine the repeatability and accuracy of the measurements.